ualberta-mueller-group/MCGS/README.md

 The `test/input` directory contains input files used by unit tests.
 Add your new tests there.

 ### Implementing Game-Specific Optimizations
 Currently there are two game-specific optimizations.
 More will be added in future versions.
-Optimizations are enabled by default, and can be toggled off (see `./MCGS --help` for details on disabling optimizations).
+Optimizations are enabled by default, and some can be toggled off (see `./MCGS --help` for details on disabling optimizations).
 Some optimizations introduce significant overhead.

 #### Splitting Into Subgames (`subgame_split`)
 In your game `x`, override and implement `game::split_implementation()`.
 See `game.h` for important implementation details, and add unit tests.